The Ultimate Guide to Buying or Selling with Real Estate Agents in San Diego

 This technique is psychological in nature, but it’s highly effective.
 But WHY does it work is the million-dollar question?
 Here’s the logic: “In an experiment conducted by the University of Chicago and MIT, women’s clothing was used to test the left-digit effect.
 First, prices were set for $34, $39 and $44.
 To the amazement of the researchers, the items sold best at $39 even though that price was more expensive than other options,” Entrepreneur continues.

 So, how do realtors capitalize off of this logic?
-Let’s say you’re selling a home in a hot, up-and-coming neighborhood such as North Park or Normal Heights and together, you and your realtor determine your home is worth about $900K based on comps (or comparable homes) in the area that have sold recently or are currently on the market.
+Let’s say you’re selling a home in a hot, up-and-coming neighborhood such as North Park or Normal Heights and together, you and your realtor determine your home is worth about $650K based on comps (or comparable homes) in the area that have sold recently or are currently on the market.
 Now, after determining the home’s worth, a price range for the list price must be determined.
 Reader’s Digest reports, “The price range typically goes a bit higher with more expensive properties; a home worth about $1 million might have a range of $950K to $1.05 million.”

-Using this strategy, your home’s listing price could be listed around $849,000-$949,000
+Using this strategy, your home’s listing price will probably be listed at $645K to $660K.

 The Prestige Strategy